Noise Levels in South Roanoke, Roanoke, VA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern South Roanoke sounds about 30% louder than Southern South Roanoke to the human ear, a 3.8 dBA gap.
+To the human ear, noise in southwestern South Roanoke sounds about 39% louder than in southeastern South Roanoke, a 4.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Yellow Mountain Rd SE do you need to be?